iskanderAB/iskanderAB/README.md

 ## About Me

 I'm a technology lover with a strong motivation for software development.
-My development philosophy revolves around ""I am a firm believer in crafting code that is not only optimized and clean but also in collaboration with a skilled team.
-I believe this combination makes a significant difference, much like the way humans work together harmoniously"".
+My development philosophy revolves around ** I am a firm believer in crafting code that is not only optimized and clean but also in collaboration with a skilled team.
+I believe this combination makes a significant difference, much like the way humans work together harmoniously ** .
 I find excitement in exploring new technologies, pushing the boundaries of what's possible, and contributing to impactful projects.

 ## 🚀 Let's code together and build amazing things!